 We use an example of an electrical distributor, where the sales manager know customers buy both fluorescent lamps and ballasts which regulate currents to the lamps.
 Phocas’ share matrix mode allows the distributor to determine the average ratio between the two products as 90:10, lamps to ballasts.
 In the product sub-class dimension, we can look at all the distributors’ customers and determine whether this ratio has been met for these products.
 If it hasn’t, sales reps can propose more lamps or ballasts at their next meeting.

 What missed opportunities are sitting in your data?
-To find out the 6 commercial benefits of data analytics, download this free e-Guide
+To find out more about building a case for data analytics in your business download this free eBook: Find sales revenue in your data.